jsimonson2013/endito/README.md

 - Shared syntax between the files and the input requests

 ## How it works
-Any HTML file can be fetched and Endito renders it with a WYSIWYG-style wrapper.
+Any HTML file can be fetched and Endito renders it with a WYSIWYG-style wrapper that leverages [contenteditable attribute](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content).
 After edits are performed through Endito's editor, the editor can enter their username and password to submit the edit request.
 If the HTML file's host server supports Endito, and the editor's authorization is successful, the files will be uploaded and the new HTML files will be present.

-## Usage
-Endito is run as a companion service on the same host as the HTML file server.
-It accepts a path to the HTML file root directory on startup and can fetch auth from a variety of ways.
-It receives a POST request from the user interface (WYSIWYG editor), performs a git commit, and updates the POST'd file.

 ### Notes
 WSL direnv